 Given that our companies are not listed in the stock market, publishing our financial statements is not required.
 Nevertheless, we are always happy to share them with any stakeholder interested in such access.
-We email our Sustainability Report to all relevant stakeholders regularly.
-This includes all stakeholders directly and indirectly affected by our operations, including relevant governmental organizations, private sectors clients and partners, and civil society partners.
-We also publish the report on our website.

 We regularly update our policies and communicate any changes and updates to our employees.
-Changes and updates are initially announced to everyone involved using our internal email system.
+Changes and updates are initially announced to everyone involved using our internal communication system, which operates via email.
 New updates are also highlighted in our internal newsletters.
 Moreover, announcements are addressed and communicated directly to the different department managers who in turn communicate them to their staff.
-The latest versions of all our policies and procedures are available on a regularly updated electronic database that all staff members can easily access.
+The latest versions of all our policies and procedures are available on a regularly updated electronic database that all staff members involved can easily access.